SpottedOwlet/stock-analysis/README.md

   </pre>

-**Pros & Cons of Code Refactoring As It Applies To The Current Analysis:**
+<h3>Pros & Cons of Code Refactoring As It Applies To The Current Analysis:</h3>

-  - Pros: Refactored code runs much faster, performing fewer calculations.
+  - **Pros:** Refactored code runs much faster, performing fewer calculations.

-  - Cons: Refactored code requires 3 additional arrays to store the results during its execution, consuming a lot more resources as compared to the original code.
+  - **Cons:** Refactored code requires 3 additional arrays to store the results during its execution, consuming a lot more resources as compared to the original code.

-**Pros And Cons Of The Original Code:**
+<h3>Pros And Cons Of The Original Code:</h3>

-  - Pros: Original code uses less memory(resources) while executing, as it uses only 3 variables to store and output the results.
+  - **Pros:** Original code uses less memory(resources) while executing, as it uses only 3 variables to store and output the results.

-  - Cons: It performs many unnecessary calculations while running nested for loop and takes more time for execution.
+  - **Cons:** It performs many unnecessary calculations while running nested for loop and takes more time for execution.